Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "403","* The `id` parameter was not specified.

-   * You do not have mod privileges to mark the target"
+   * You do not have permission to mark the target."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_marknsfw